A survey and analysis of TLS interception mechanisms and motivations: SSL/TLS: Background

 The server selects the highest version it supports and that the client also advertised.
 It choses among the client's ciphersuites (respecting or not the client's preferred order), ECs, and signature algorithms.
 In TLS 1.3, if the server does not support the client's chosen EC, it sends a \textsf{HelloRetryRequest} with a list of the server's supported curves, and the client resends a \textsf{ClientHello} with a different key share.

-The server then answers the client with a \textsf{ServerHello} that indicates the chosen parameters, a random value, and an optional session ID for the client to resume the session at a later time prior to TLS 1.3.
+The server then answers the client with a \textsf{ServerHello} that indicates the chosen parameters, a random value (\textsf{server\_random}), and an optional session ID for the client to resume the session at a later time prior to TLS 1.3.
 The server also includes its key share in TLS 1.3, at which point both the client and the server can already derive a shared secret, called \textsf{handshake\_secret}.
 Note that this key exchange is not yet authenticated.
+Further extensions are sent encrypted in TLS 1.3 in an \textsf{EncryptedExtensions} \TLSMsg{EE} message.